You Can Handle Disengaged Employees Better

 Does it seem as though some of your employees have simply checked out?
 For whatever reason (and there are many), disengaged employees have not bought into the company direction, fight the desired workplace culture, lack motivation, appear frustrated or, worse, bad-talk the team or company.

 Studies show that as many as two-thirds of America’s workforce are at least barely or moderately disengaged.
 You can imagine the negative impact on the productivity.
 The good news is that there is a way to handle disengaged employees.

-Here is what you can do to improve engagement and, in so doing, your team’s productivity.
+Here is what you can do to improve employee engagement and, in so doing, your team’s productivity.

-It is important to understand that even your once highly motivated employees can be disaffected if they become frustrated by the continuing low performance of team members or the lack of challenge in their jobs.
+It is important to understand that even your once highly motivated employees can be disaffected if they become frustrated by the continuing low performance of team members or the lack of challenge or career progression in their jobs.

-If you notice that employees are taking more than the usual days off, it’s possible they are checking out and scouting for another job.
+If you notice that employees are taking more than the usual days off, it’s possible they are checking out and scouting for another job that is more fulfilling.

 For those who fit and who are eager to work toward a solution to their disengagement or substandard performance, there is hope for them and for you.

 For those who reject your help or who clearly do not fit strategically or culturally, it’s probably better for everyone if you compassionately assist them in finding a better situation.